Genital Herpes In Kids: Signs, Causes, Diagnosis & Treatment

 • HSV-2 (herpes simplex virus type 2)

-HSV-2 is the most common cause of genital herpes, whereas HSV-1 commonly causes cold sores around the mouth.
+HSV-2 is the most common cause of genital herpes, whereas HSV-1 typically causes cold sores in children, often appearing around the mouth.

 The Spread Of Genital Herpes